+62 + area code or 8xx mobile number

 Prepaid rate, shown before the call connects.
 No hidden fees.

 Type the full international number: +62 followed by the local subscriber number.
-That's the whole recipe.
-No special prefixes, no secret codes.
+Use the destination's international format rather than a domestic shortcut.

 Indonesia commonly uses Indonesian and English.
 The clock you care about is Western / Central / Eastern Indonesia • UTC+7 to UTC+9.
 After that, the ideal window comes down to who you're trying to reach.